Collision cascade: Time scale

-To understand the nature of collision cascade, it is very important to know the associated time scale.
+Understanding the nature of collision cascades requires knowing the associated time scale.
 The ballistic phase of the cascade, when the initial ion/recoil and its primary and lower-order recoils have energies well above the threshold displacement energy, typically lasts 0.1–0.5 ps.
 If a heat spike is formed, it can live for some 1–100 ps until the spike temperature has cooled down essentially to the ambient temperature.
 The cooling down of the cascade occurs via lattice heat conductivity and by electronic heat conductivity after the hot ionic subsystem has heated up the electronic one via electron–phonon coupling.
-Unfortunately the rate of electron-phonon coupling from the hot and disordered ionic system is not well known, as it can not be treated equally to the fairly well known process of transfer of heat from hot electrons to an intact crystal structure.
+Unfortunately, the rate of electron-phonon coupling in a hot and disordered ionic system is not well understood, as it differs significantly from the relatively well-known process of heat transfer from hot electrons to an undisturbed crystal structure.
 Finally, the relaxation phase of the cascade, when the defects formed possibly recombine and migrate, can last from a few ps to infinite times, depending on the material, its defect migration and recombination properties, and the ambient temperature.